 (As a quick test, try crumpling the paper in your hands; if it crumples it is "proper paper" and can be recycled!)

-The challenge for an eco-friendly Christmas is then finding alternative ways to wrap gifts so that we can cut on waste without cutting on the joy of giving and receiving beautifully wrapped presents.
+The challenge for an eco-friendly Christmas is then finding alternative ways to wrap gifts that cut on waste without cutting on the joy of giving and receiving beautifully wrapped presents.

-Wrapping gifts in fabric is common use in Japanese culture.
-In fact, the Furoshiki (wrapping cloth) is used on a day-to-day basis to wrap lunch-on-the-go and other objects.
+Wrapping gifts in fabric is common in Japanese culture.
+In fact, Furoshiki (wrapping cloth) is commonly used to wrap lunch-on-the-go and other everyday objects.